-Entering its 24th year, the Austin Film Festival is recognized as one of the top film festivals in the country, spotlighting top-billed and indie movies presented along side writers, directors, actors and other filmmaking professionals.
-This exciting festival takes place from October 26 – Nov 2, and you can check out the full lineup and get your festival passes online here.
-We also have 2 pairs of passes to give away!
-Scroll below to enter to win!
+Entering its 25th year, the Austin Film Festival is recognized as one of the top film festivals in the country, spotlighting top-billed and indie movies presented along side writers, directors, actors and other filmmaking professionals.
+This exciting festival takes place from October 25 – Nov 1, and you can check out the full lineup and get your festival passes online here. *Scroll below to enter to win a pair of passes!

-Do512 Family is really excited to partner with the Austin Film Festival this year on the Family Series!
-You’re all invited to check out some super cool films for kids for FREE with RSVP!
-The films below will take place on Saturday, October 28 and Sunday, October 29 at the Galaxy Highland Theatre.
-They are open to the public and do not require a festival pass.
+Do512 Family is really excited to partner with the Austin Film Festival on the Family Series!
+You’re all invited to check out some super cool films for kids for FREE!
+The films below are kid-friendly, open to the public and do not require a festival pass.
 Seating for these will be offered on a first come, first served basis.

 About the films:

 - Bilby (USA, 8 min); Director: Pierre Perifel

 In the deadly desert of Australia, a lonesome Bilby finds himself tied with a helpless baby bird.

 - Undiscovered (USA, 3 min); Director: Sara Litzenberger

 Sasquatch has always remained elusive in photos, but not for the reasons we think.

 - The Sandman (USA, 10 min); Writer/Director: Natalia Hermida